junh1024/junh1024-Documents/Anime/Anime Recommendations.md

 - **Hanasaku Iroha**: Ohana's irresponsible parents have left with her estranged grandmother, who runs a traditional Japanese inn.
 She's forced to adapt and start a new life in the countryside, while getting along with her friends and workmates.
 - **Oregairu**: Hachiman the pessimist, Yukino the ice queen, and Yui the extrovert form the school's service club.
 Together, they help the students with their problems.
 But the three develop problems of their own, too.
 - **Hourou Musuko**: Shuuichi-kun and Yoshino-chan each dream of becoming the opposite sex.
 When they enter middle school, how will they navigate what lies ahead?
-- **Nagi no Asukara**:
+- **Nagi no Asukara**: Netflix.
 - **Kokoro connect**: Taichi, Iori, Himeko, Yoshifumi and Yui form the cultural research club.
 One day, a mysterious being known as "heartseed" beings randomly swapping their bodies between themselves.
 Their friendships are put to the ultimate test as they try to cope and hide their secret from everyone else.
 - **Shinkai's distance between two people**: 5 centimeters, Garden of Words, Weathering with you
+- **Princess Tutu**: Seamless weaving of Neo-fairytale and action.
+Amazon.

 ## Ecchi/Hentai
 - **HRSG**: At a samurai school, students are training, but trouble is brewing as rebels plan to overthrow the student council.

 ## Family Films
 - **Doraemon stand by me**: Nobita's great-great grandson has travelled back in time to fix his current blunders.
 Nobita is also endowed with the robotic cat Doraemon, and their seemingly endless supply of useful gadgets.
 But sometimes, all you need is yourself.
+Netflix.
 - **Spirited Away**: Chihiro is thrust into the spirit realm as her parents are transfigured into pigs.
 She must earn her way back to the real world, and save her parents.